This Week in Security News - January 14, 2022

 Nanocore, Netwire, and AsyncRAT payloads are being deployed from public cloud systems in what Cisco Talos suggests is a way for cyberattackers to avoid having to own or manage their own private, paid infrastructure -- such as through 'bulletproof' hosting which may eventually capture the interest of law enforcement.
 This abuse allows cybercriminals to leverage the resources of cloud services managed by vendors including Microsoft Azure and Amazon Web Services (AWS) for malicious purposes.

 In June 2020, OpenAI released version 3 of its Generative Pre-trained Transformer (GPT-3), a natural language transformer that took the tech world by storm with its uncanny ability to generate text that could fool readers into thinking it was written by humans.
-However, GPT-3 was also trained on computer code, and recently OpenAI released a specialised version of its engine, named Codex, tailored to help — or even replace — computer programmers.
+However, GPT-3 was also trained on computer code, and recently OpenAI released a specialized version of its engine, named Codex, tailored to help — or even replace — computer programmers.
 The blog is the first in a series of blogs examining the security risks of Codex, a code generator powered by the GPT-3 engine.

-The pandemic fuelled a surge in the use of QR codes.
+The pandemic fueled a surge in the use of QR codes.
 Seeking to cut down on possible transmission, restaurants replaced physical menus available to all customers with online versions accessible on your own personal phone.
 Hackers may like using QR codes in phishing emails because they often aren't picked up by security software, giving them a better chance to reach their intended targets than attachments or bad links, says Aaron Ansari, vice president for cloud security at the antivirus company Trend Micro.

 The large January 2022 Patch Tuesday update covers nine critical CVEs, including a self-propagator with a 9.8 CVSS score.
 Microsoft has addressed a total of 97 security vulnerabilities in its January 2022 Patch Tuesday update – nine of them rated critical – including six that are listed as publicly known zero-days.